 Wisconsin may be known for as the land of Cheeseheads, but that doesn’t mean it’s cornered the market on making or selling cheese, glorious cheese.
-In fact, it should come as no surprise that a state with well over 1,200 dairy farms may have a cheese passion of its own.
+In fact, it should come as no surprise that a state with well over 1,200 dairy farms, there is in fact, a Michigan cheese trail.

-If you are a cheese lover, then we have a road trip for you.
-Michigan’s cheesiest trail is on the sunrise side.
-There you will find whimsical statues of mice and even a cow, freshly-made cheese, imports from around the world, and even the town for which a very popular cheese was named.
+If you are a cheese lover, then this is a road trip for you.
+Michigan’s cheese trail is on the sunrise side.
+There you will find whimsical statues, freshly-made cheese, imports from around the world, and even the town for which a very popular cheese was named.
 You may have guessed by now that we are talking about a region with Pinconning, Michigan’s Cheese Capital, at the center of it.

 Williams Cheese Company

 Our first stop on the Michigan cheese trail, if you’re coming from the south, is in Linden.
-The Williams Cheese Company prides itself in being a 100% natural producer of cheese.
-There are amazingly flavorful cheese spreads like Buffalo Blue, Horseradish, and Spicy Cheddar Beer to name a few.
+The Williams Cheese Company prides itself on being a 100% natural producer of cheese.
+There are amazingly flavorful spreads like Buffalo Blue, Horseradish, and Spicy Cheddar Beer to name a few.
 The cheese curds are a spectacularly fresh treat.
 Be forewarned that if you open them in the car, they may never make it home.
 Perhaps one of the biggest reasons to make this stop is for the trim.
 When a block of cheese is cut and packaged, you are left with what is called trim.
 It’s sort of like the leftovers, with perhaps an odd shape, but fresh and just as tasty.
-Depending on what’s available on any given day, you may find Colby, Havarti, Pepper Jack, or any number of other flavors.
-The shop also stocks products from other Michigan companies.
+What’s available depends on the day.
+You may find Colby, Havarti, Pepper Jack, or any number of other flavors.

 Wilson’s Cheese Shoppe

 Continuing north on M-13 for a little over six miles, will take you to the state’s oldest cheese shop.
 It was established in 1939, and is of fairly good size.
-In addition to a gigantic wall of cheese options, you can also find just the right complements like crackers, pretzels, chips, sausages, fudge, and candy, much of which is locally-made.
-There is also a nice selection of Michigan wines, which is of course the perfect palate partner for cheese.
+In addition to a gigantic wall of cheeses, you can also find just the right complements.
+For example, there are crackers, pretzels, chips, sausages, fudge, and candy, much of which is locally-made.
+There’s also a nice selection of Michigan wine.
 Surprisingly, you can even find non-food items like hand sanitizer and gifts.
-If you’re not sure what to cheese to select, or which wine to pair it with, this is a store where you can really find some expert advice.
+Expert advice is available if you’re not sure what cheese to select, or which wine to pair it with.
 Kids will love this locale too, not only for the giant mouse statue, but the scrumptious ice cream selection.
 After all, there’s more than one great dairy product on the Michigan cheese trail.

 Pinconning Cheese Co. & Fudge Shoppe